wrburnham/wrburnham.github.io/_posts/2020-04-14-snake-to-camel.markdown

 I'm not really sure where terms such as snake case, camel case and even kebab case came from but there sure are a lot of them.
 One helpful rule in coding is consistent naming / code conventions.

 Sometimes it can be necessary to convert from one form to the other.
-To that end, I've created a small react project for doing just that.
+To that end, I've created a small react project for converting snake case to camel case.
 Check it out [here](https://wrburnham.github.io/etc/snake-to-camel) or view the [source code](https://github.com/wrburnham/snake-to-camel).